Each mock service contains several mock responses.

 A mock response is a configured reply for a request.
 The response has a pre-configured payload (often scripted), HTTP status, delay and other properties that the calling application expects to receive to continue the test scenario.

-In a simplest form, there is one mock response per service operation (SOAP operation or a REST URI+method).
+In the simplest form, there is one mock response per service operation (SOAP operation or a REST method+URI).

-Responses in a mock service are organised as a list.
+Responses in a mock service are organized as a list.

 For example, in the service above, the incoming request will be: